 The UART is designed to pre-sample before transmitting to capture feedback information.
 Transmit operations take 11 bit times to accurately capture the last bit in the transmission.

 SERIAL STATUS FLAGS

-There are a few flags within the software UART to control its operation and to feed status information to functions outside the UART.
-The serial status flags are listed and defined in Appendix A.
+There are a few flags within the software UART to control its operation, and to feed status information to functions outside the UART.
+Appendix B lists and defines these flags.

 Transmit/Receive Driver